Select Case Results

 Press Coverage: Local Media

 Juarez v.
 Otay Water District: Negligence.
 2.28 million dollar settlement against the Otay Water District and certain construction defendants for misconnecting the recycled sewage line to the drinking water line at an office park in Chula Vista, California.
 Consumption of contaminated drinking water caused the tenants to become ill and test positive for e-coli, fecal coliform and various other contaminants.

 Press Coverage: Local print and television news stations.

 Davis v.
 Davis: 12 million dollar settlement against international recycling company.

 Moody v.
-Merck: Representation of multiple clients in the 4.85 billion dollar VIOXX class action settlement in federal district court in New Orleans, Louisiana.
+Merck: Class Action.
+Representation of multiple clients in the 4.85 billion dollar VIOXX class action settlement in federal district court in New Orleans, Louisiana.